yieldi-labs/docs/README.md

 Yield collection for BTC LSPs are also possible.
 1) BTC locked in a script are parsed by the BTC LSP
 2) This can be delegated to a AVS which would be IBC compatible
-3) The AVS streams yield through IBC to YIELDI pools on THORChain where it is swapped to BTC
+3) The AVS streams yield through IBC to Yieldi pools on THORChain where it is swapped to BTC
 4) The BTC is held in a yield account until it is ready to be streamed or claimed by the BTC user

 ## Trust Assumptions